vmagnin/forcolormap/README.md

 ### Testing the project

-If you have a GitHub account, just clone the repository and launch the demo example:
+If you have a GitHub account, just clone the repository and launch the demo example, which is creating [PPM files](https://en.wikipedia.org/wiki/Netpbm#File_formats) with colormaps and colorbars for all the available colormaps:

 ```bash
 $ git clone git@github.com:vmagnin/forcolormap.git